 Without a large budget for a full rebuild available, Groundforce needed their website to be improved incrementally.
 This would allow them to prove the value of each improvement before gaining further budget to take the next steps.
 An existing Kentico implementation was in place that was nearly 10 years old, providing a starting point for us to work from through a retainer plan.

 Having worked with Groundforce on an ongoing basis, we were familiar with their digital estate.
 As part of their retainer, we can ensure they stay up to date with the latest version and benefits that Kentico has to offer.
-Originally UK only, three new cultures have been added to the site including French, German and Irish, making iterative enhancements along the way.
+Originally UK only, we have previously added three more cultures to the site including French, German and Irish, making iterative enhancements along the way.

 One of the primary considerations of the project was improving performance.
 To tackle this issue, we went through a process of rebuilding and bettering specific user journeys.
-We removed depreciated elements to ensure the site no longer carries technical debt while futureproofing what they have.
 We also installed Cloudinary to optimise onsite images and improve overall performance.

-Functionality changes were implemented, starting with single sign-on (SSO) for visitors to log in when they use the site.
-Users can now efficiently manage their needs online such as extending the duration of equipment hire or arranging early collection.
-To further improve the hiring and purchasing experience, we made changes to the way product pages are filtered allowing users to reach the solutions they need with ease.
+With multiple functionality changes having been implemented, users can now efficiently manage their needs online such as extending the duration of equipment hire or arranging early collection.
+To further improve the hiring and purchasing experience, we also made changes to the way product pages are filtered allowing users to reach the solutions they need with ease.

 In line with this, YourSolution was implemented, a pilot piece where people can hire equipment direct from Groundforce allowing them to better manage the end-to-end experience.
 As part of this process, we built a flowchart that enables users to fill in their requirements before identifying the correct solution.
-We then integrated with their hire management system to provide eCommerce functionality.
+We also integrated with the site with Groundforce's hire management system to provide eCommerce functionality.
 This means users can select their product before being taken to an appointment selector making their journey as seamless and easy as possible.
 The next phase of the project will involve us integrating YourSolution with the hire management system.

 Document tracking has also been added allowing the internal team to report on what’s being used online.
 This puts the team in control and provides visibility to key stakeholders on how the site is being used and therefore, the value the feature is adding.